2024News

 Dominican Republic ambassador Federico Alberto Cuello Camilo is sharing a selection of his own photographs curated as “Stillness and Change: Korea.”
 The diplomat who is an experienced amateur photographer captured scenes life in Korea from day one of his arrival to Korea.

 Federico Alberto Cuello Camilo has been the Dominican ambassador based in Seoul, South Korea since April 2021.
+He had arrived to Korea during the pandemic in December 2020.

 The exhibition is open from 12 to 25 October 2024 at the Gallery Banditrazos in Seoul.
 He presents the contrasts between modern and traditional in Korea.